-The diagram below maps the 46 separate Articles of the Declaration to their key themes or principles.59 The pages that follow in Part Two of this Guide draw on the International Guide to provide a description of specific rights in the Declaration, suggest practical actions that business can take to respect and support these rights, and provide case study examples of how organisations are working to implement these suggested actions.
+The diagram below maps the 46 separate Articles of the Declaration to their key themes or principles.
+59 The Articles underlined are those that are discussed in more detail in the following section.
+The pages that follow in Part Two of this Guide draw on the International Guide to provide a description of specific rights in the Declaration, suggest practical actions that business can take to respect and support these rights, and provide case study examples of how organisations are working to implement these suggested actions.